gnustep/libs-quartzcore/README.markdown

     * `byValue` is not supported.
     * Timing functions are supported.
     * Value functions are not supported at this time.
+    * Animating a `CATransform3D` with a scale component is broken.

 * **`CARenderer`**: The only supported way of rendering.
 This means layers cannot be hosted in an `NSView` at this time.